Azure/static-web-apps-cli/readme.md

 ## Important Notes

-**Static Web Apps CLI is in preview.** If you have suggestions or you encounter issues, please report them or help us fix them.
+If you have suggestions or you encounter issues, please report them or help us fix them.
 Your contributions are very much appreciated. 🙏

 The CLI emulates commonly used capabilities of the Azure Static Web Apps cloud service. **Some differences are expected.
 Always deploy and test your apps in Azure to confirm behavior.**